-As an important measure, Casio has established a system for prioritizing the protection of personal information, has publicly disclosed its Privacy Policy on its website, and is striving to handle personal information safely and appropriately.
-In December 2005, Casio Computer Co., Ltd., obtained Privacy Mark\1 certification and has maintained it since.
+Casio has focused on established a system for prioritizing the protection of personal information, publically disclosed its Privacy Policy on its website, and remains committed to the safe and appropriate handling of personal information.
+In January 2006, Casio Computer Co., Ltd. obtained Privacy Mark1 certification and has maintained it since.

-In November 2007, Casio's Information System Department obtained information security management system certification (ISO 27001).\2 The aim of applying for certification was to evaluate fulfillment of responsibility by the department, which takes care of information assets for the entire company.
-Since then, Casio has made continual improvements using the PDCA cycle.
-The fitness and effectiveness of Casio's information security management system was again evaluated with a certification renewal audit in January 2014.
+Casio's Information Systems Department obtained information security management system (ISO 27001)2 certification in November 2007.
+The aim of applying for certification was to evaluate fulfillment of responsibility by the department, which takes care of information assets for the entire company.
+Since then, the department has made continual improvements using PDCA cycles.
+The fitness and effectiveness of Casio's information security management system was reconfirmed with a certification renewal audit in February 2015.